paulscherrerinstitute/TPG366/Readme.md

 using the `setinterface` program with parameter 1.

 The "Protocol" of the TPG366 must be set to "Mnemonic 3 char".
-The port can run up to 38400 baud.
+The port can run up to 57600 baud.
 (Configured as "Baudrate USB"!)
-Higher baud rates cause problems.
+But the higher the baud rate the more transmission problems occur.
+Using 115200 baud is not possible.
 Each TPG366 on the same bus must have a unique "RS485 ADDRESS".

 Example startup script using serial port name P1 for port 1